 - No Discount Rate Matching.

 - No Automatic Journal Entry Integrations with Approvals.

 Under-developed systems lacking these abilities can force accounting teams to spend countless hours creating manual workarounds in spreadsheets, leading to lost productivity, control issues and serious audit challenges.

-If your existing software is missing these essential, time-saving functions – or if you’re looking to implement the company’s first solution – get the system that can do all this and more.
+If your existing software is missing these essential, time-saving functions – or if you’re looking to implement the company’s first solution – get the system that can do all this and more for your Special Purpose Acquisition Company.
 CoStar.